gotham29/htm-state/demos/uav/doc.md

 Notably, HTM-State exhibits increasing post-boundary persistence from engine to control-surface to multi-fault scenarios, consistent with increasing workload severity rather than mere novelty.

+This monotonic trend across failure categories is particularly notable because:

+- No failure-specific thresholds are used
+- No labels are used during inference
+- The same state variable is interpreted consistently across all scenarios

+---

 **Output file:** `results/uav_sweep/summary_by_type.csv`

 ## Live animations (recommended for first-time readers)

+The live visualizations are included **solely to build intuition**, not to drive the quantitative results.

+They do not introduce new evidence and are not required to interpret or validate the tables above.

+Final MP4 clips will be generated directly from the same per-run CSVs used in the offline sweep.

+All metrics and conclusions are derived exclusively from the offline sweep.
+The animations simply illustrate *why* the metrics behave as they do.

-These short clips show the **two-panel live view** used throughout this demo:
+These clips show the **two-panel live view** used throughout this demo:

 - **Top panel**: selected flight/control signals (what the airframe is doing / what the controller is commanding).
 - **Bottom panel**: HTM-State outputs (state, spikes, sustained elevation), plus the **strict benchmark boundary** when available.